nuonco/nuon/services/api-gateway/README.md

 To add a new resolver we usually have to: update the package that contains the new grpc service, add the GQL schema for the query or mutation, list the query or mutation to the index file, write the resolver code, and add unit tests.

 1. Add the GQL schema for the new resolver.
 This might require to update a package first in order to get the latest protos.
 Let's say we want to add a new query to retrieve all components for an organization.

-If this is a new GRPC service then we would have to first upgrade the API package (`npm update @buf/nuon_apis.grpc_node`) and then we would add something like this to the file `src/gql-schema/component.graphql`:
+If this is a new GRPC service then we would have to add something like this to the file `src/gql-schema/component.graphql`:

 ```graphql
 extend type Query {